If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Emergent practices in beekeeping are easily shared in beekeeping circles and adopted by many beekeepers.
 Beekeeping clubs contribute a lot towards sharing of beekeeping information and tips.
 It is important that beekeepers (both beginners and experts alike) join these clubs so that they can easily access various services and information.
 If there is no beekeeping club near your area, you should consider starting one.
 You should also reach out to agricultural authorities in your area and let them know you are keeping bees.

 Wintering Bees Indoors

-Wintering bees indoors is a practice that was done by some beekeepers in the northern hemisphere for some time.
+Keeping bees inside for winter is a practice that was done by some beekeepers in the northern hemisphere for some time.
 In recent years, more beekeepers are adopting the practice.
 They are no longer using the old dirty structures that were initially built for cold storage of potatoes and onions.
 Today, the structures used to house honey bee colonies indoors are well built and clean.
 They have features that are useful for the successful sheltering of bees indoors such as temperature control.
 Other technologies such as regulation of carbon dioxide build up are also deployed in these bee housing structures.